Construction Cost Crisis Australia | Impact & Solutions

 Construction Cost Crisis Australia 2026

-Construction Cost Crisis Australia: What It Means for Your Business & Contracts
+Construction Cost Crisis Australia: What It Means for Your Business and Contracts

-Construction costs are rising fast across Australia, material costs, diesel prices and much more.
-If you're a contractor or subcontractor with fixed-price contracts, you're absorbing cost increases those contracts won't let you recover.
-We've found the specific steps you need to take to protect your projects and business from these cost pressures.
+Construction costs are rising fast across Australia, including material costs, diesel prices, finance costs and labour.
+Contractors and subcontractors on fixed-price contracts are absorbing cost increases that those contracts will not let them recover.
+Blaze Business & Legal has set out the specific steps construction businesses need to take to protect projects, margin and the wider business from these cost pressures.

-The construction cost crisis in Australia has involved sharp price spikes and a big rise in construction costs across multiple areas and inputs at the same time.
-This increase in prices is way more significant last week as compared with last year, and continues to get worse.
-The Middle East War and the spike in oil prices, as well as fertilizer and diesel shortages (plus product shortages caused by these events) are predicted to have global impacts for many months to come.
-This crisis in construction cost increases is hitting contractors, subcontractors and building companies across Brisbane, Queensland and Australia.
-Businesses on fixed-price contracts are particularly suffering.
+The Construction Cost Crisis in Australia involves sharp price spikes and a significant rise in construction costs across multiple input categories at the same time.
+The increase in prices over the past 12 months has accelerated and continues to deteriorate.
+The Middle East War and the spike in oil prices, together with fertilizer and diesel shortages, plus product shortages caused by these events, are predicted to have global impacts for many months to come.

 2,975